owen-kellie-smith/model-editor/docs/examples/restaurant-model/README.md

 ## Usage

+See ../../../#how-to-run

-To use this model in the model editor:
+o use this model in the model editor:

 1. **Load the language definition:**
    - Navigate to the [model editor](https://owen-kellie-smith.github.io/model-editor/)